You’ve spent time, effort, and a lot of money creating a brand-new membership site.

 But you can always improve from your lessons learned from launch to launch.

-If the results aren’t what you were hoping for, take time to revisit that marketing flowchart and find out where you can improve.
+If the results aren’t what you were hoping for, take time to revisit that marketing flowchart and find out where you can improve and what will require more investment of time from your end.

 Maybe your ads generated a ton of traffic, but the sales page just didn’t convert.